Treblinka extermination camp: Treblinka II

 The next section of Treblinka II (Camp 2, also called the lower camp or Auffanglager), was the receiving area where the railway unloading ramp extended from the Treblinka line into the camp.
 There was a long and narrow platform surrounded by barbed-wire fencing.
 A new building, erected on the platform, was disguised as a railway station complete with a wooden clock and fake rail terminal signs.
 SS-Scharführer Josef Hirtreiter, who worked on the unloading ramp was known for being especially cruel; he grabbed crying toddlers by their feet and smashed their heads against wagons.
 Behind a second fence, about 100 m from the track, there were two large barracks used for undressing, with a cashier's booth where money and jewelry were collected, ostensibly for safekeeping.
 Jews who resisted were taken away or beaten to death by the guards.
 The area where the women and children were shorn of their hair was on the other side of the path from the men.
 All buildings in the lower camp, including the barber barracks, contained the piled up clothing and belongings of the prisoners.
 Behind the station building, further to the right, there was a Sorting Square where all baggage was first collected by the Lumpenkommando.
-It was flanked by a fake infirmary called "Lazaret", with the Red Cross sign on it.
+It was flanked by a fake infirmary called "Lazarett", with the Red Cross sign on it.
 It was a small barracks surrounded by barbed wire, where the sick, old, wounded and "difficult" prisoners were taken.
-Directly behind the "Lazaret" shack, there was an open excavation pit seven metres (23 ft) deep.
+Directly behind the "Lazarett" shack, there was an open excavation pit seven metres (23 ft) deep.
 These prisoners were led to the edge of the pit and shot one at a time by Blockführer Willi Mentz, nicknamed "Frankenstein" by the inmates.
-Mentz single-handedly executed thousands of Jews, aided by his supervisor, August Miete, who was called the "Angel of Death" by the prisoners.
+Mentz single-handedly killed thousands of Jews, aided by his supervisor, August Miete, who was called the "Angel of Death" by the prisoners.
 The pit was also used to burn old worn-out clothes and identity papers deposited by new arrivals at the undressing area.